ulmzr/malina-example-1/readme.md

 Malina.js builds your web-application to use it **without framework on frontend side**.
 Therefore your web-app becomes thinner and faster, and the application itself consist of **vanilla JavaScript**.

-In this example, I used Navaid, es module and dynamic load for code splitting.
+In this example;
+- Routing using Navaid
+- Splitting code